A warm super-Neptune around the G-dwarf star TOI-1710 revealed with TESS, SOPHIE and HARPS-N

 \subsubsection{Reconnaissance spectroscopy with TRES}

-On 24 February, 2020 and 6 March, 2020, we collected two reconnaissance spectra taken with TRES (Tillinghast Reflector Échelle Spectrograph), a fiber-fed (sky+object+calibration spectrum) optical échelle spectrograph with a resolving power R of 44\,000 installed on the 1.5-meter Tillinghast telescope at the Smithsonian Astrophysical Observatory's Fred~L.~Whipple Observatory (FLWO) on Mt.~Hopkins in Arizona, USA.
-The spectra were extracted as described in \citet{2010ApJ...720.1118B} and the spectra were cross correlated against each other, order by order, using the strongest observation as a template.
+On 24 February 2020 and 6 March 2020, we collected two reconnaissance spectra taken with the Tillinghast Reflector Échelle Spectrograph (TRES), a fiber-fed (sky+object+calibration spectrum) optical échelle spectrograph with a resolving power R of 44\,000 installed on the 1.5-meter Tillinghast telescope at the Smithsonian Astrophysical Observatory's Fred~L.~Whipple Observatory (FLWO) on Mt.~Hopkins in Arizona, USA.
+The spectra were extracted as described in \citet{2010ApJ...720.1118B} and the spectra were cross-correlated against each other, order by order, using the strongest observation as a template.
 The two TRES observations were obtained near opposite quadratures in the same orbital cycle.
-The multi-order analysis of the spectra shows a 2~m/s difference between the two spectra, well within the uncertainty of the measurement (27~m/s), contributing to eliminate stellar companions, brown dwarfs, and massive planets as the source of the transits.
-The latter was confirmed with the larger phase coverage from SOPHIE and HARPS-N (see below).
+The multi-order analysis of the spectra shows a 2~m/s difference between the two spectra, well within the uncertainty on the measurement (27~m/s), contributing to eliminating stellar companions, brown dwarfs, and massive planets as the source of the transits.
+These last were confirmed with the larger phase coverage from SOPHIE and HARPS-N (see below).
 The TRES spectra were visually inspected to ensure that the spectra did not show any sign of light from another star causing a double-lined spectrum.
 The corresponding cross-correlation functions (CCFs) were also inspected and no asymmetries were found.